anushatambi/my-ai-learning-journey/README.md

 - Retry + timer decorators applied to a simulated flaky API call
 - Chunked data generator + context manager for tracking progress across a `with` block
 - Async batch API caller — semaphore-limited concurrency + graceful error handling (the exact pattern used for calling LLM APIs in batch)
+- **Project 3: Async Price Monitor** — fetches prices from 5 mock APIs concurrently, tracks price history across check cycles, and alerts when any price changes by more than 10%

 **Final Assessment: PASSED**
 - Part 1 MCQ: 16/20 (80%)